School Science Lessons

 9.1.
 Viruses

-1. A viruses contains DNA or RNA in a coat of protein.
+1. A viruses consists of two parts, genetic material, DNA or RNA, in a coat of protein.

 The nucleic acid in the virus contains instructions for the cell to make new viruses.